Basic vegetarian nutrition

 Vegan options such as non dairy soya milk and vegan ‘cheese’ are valuable sources of protein and are often additionally fortified with calcium.

 Iron and zinc are found in leafy green vegetables, nuts, seeds, pulses, fruits, dried fruit, eggs and dairy products.
 Bread and breakfast cereals are important sources in the British diet.
 Flour, other than wholemeal, is fortified by law *[Bread and Flour Regulations 1998] with calcium and iron and many other products, like breakfast cereals are voluntarily fortified by the manufacturer.

 Vitamin B12 is present in eggs and dairy products and in fortified yeast extract and cereals.

-Vitamin D is obtained from fortified margarine and breakfast cereals, dairy products and importantly from sunlight on the skin.
+Vitamin D is obtained from eggs, fortified margarines, breakfast cereals and soya milk and importantly from sunlight on the skin.

 Essential fats or ‘omegas’ are found in nuts and seeds such as walnut, linseed, hemp, rapeseed and flaxseed as well as omega enriched eggs.